4 effective tips to improve cross-functional collaboration

 But achieving cross-functional collaboration hinges the most on your team’s ability to properly communicate with each other.
 All the items described above require a trained understanding of multi-functional capabilities as well as a collaborative mentality to work with people that hold varying perspectives distinct from one’s own.
 With that, there are several key ways that companies can begin instilling that desired behavior and communication skills within their workforce.

-One concrete way of establishing, maintaining, and even further developing cross-communication is to properly manage the channels in which teams communicate with each other.
+One concrete way to improve cross-functional collaboration is to properly manage the channels in which teams communicate with each other.
 Today’s business landscape utilizes a litany of communication channels that information can easily be lost between members that simply prioritize one platform over another.

 To better ensure that discussions occur frequently and that team members can always reach out to the right person at all times, establish one central form of communication that all your employees can use to discuss work matters.
 This can be your standard communication method but can also extend to other more instantaneous platforms that offer quick messages without the need to formalize in an email.